Part IV: Memory Protection

 Memory Regions

 QuantumRT defines a fixed set of memory regions configured at thread creation.
-These regions isolate ROM, RAM, peripherals, system control, and thread stacks.
+These regions isolate ROM, RAM, and threads.
+Total of six memory regions are defined as follows:

 Region Type |